Be-Secure/counterfit/README.md

    `input_data_type` - The input data type of the machine learning model.
 Options: text, image, tabular.

+   `Note: If target_name contains '-', replace it with '_'.
+Ex: bes-image-classification -> bes_image_classification`

-3. Move Files to the Target Folder
+4. Move Files to the Target Folder

    Navigate to the target folder of CounterFit.
 Typically, the path is `counterfit/counterfit/targets`.
    * Move the machine learning model file (`.h5`, `.pt`, etc.) to the folder created with the name you provided as target_name.
    * Move the input file (`.npz` format) into the same folder.

-4. Edit the Target File
+5. Edit the Target File

    In the target folder, you will see a new Python file created with the name of the `target_name` you provided.
 Open this file and edit it to provide the required values to the variables.